hsood99/dsa-python-leetcode/README.md

 ## 🙏 Credit

-This repository is maintained by [Your Name].
+This repository is maintained by Hitesh Sood.
 Feel free to explore and learn, but please give credit if you reuse content.

 ---